 The rest of Tampa has a rather appealing short-term rental market for investors outside of these state regulations.
 This may assist to explain Tampa’s excellent 13% short-term rental property growth, which AirDNA recorded in the fourth quarter of 2021.

-Florida’s vacation rental regulations may seem quite intense at first glance, but broken down to the basic rental laws and with contact details of local authorities at hand, it’s not as daunting anymore.
+Florida’s vacation rental regulations may seem quite intense for a property owner at first glance, but broken down to the basic rental laws and with contact details of local authorities at hand, it’s not as daunting anymore.
 To recap:

 This is what vacation rental operators need to know before renting out their Florida homes to vacationers.

-Once you’ve ticked all the regulatory boxes and want to get your vacation rental business off the ground, you’re going to need some help managing all the finer details that come with short-term rental properties.
+Once you’ve ticked all the regulatory boxes and want to get your short term vacation rentals business off the ground, you’re going to need some help managing all the finer details that come with short-term rental properties.
 That’s where iGMS comes in.